Google Analytics 4 (GA4) is the latest version of Google Analytics, replacing Universal Analytics (UA) as the default for new GA properties in 2020.

 User acquisition allows you to see how users arrive at your website and how successful certain marketing campaigns are in attracting them.

-Traffic acquisition allows you to see how each session arrives at your website - as opposed to multi-session attribution in the report above.
+Traffic acquisition allows you to see how each session arrives at your website - as opposed to multi-session attribution in the previous report.

-Ecommerce purchases offer detail about each product you’re selling.
+Ecommerce purchases offer details about each product you’re selling.
 This is useful when analysing which products are performing well so you can further optimize your offering.

 Engagement overview can help you analyse customer’s actions, which can help with retargeting customers more effectively and turning visitors into paying customers.

-Using Event Tracking to measure interaction on your website can offer a better understanding of how users are engaging with features of your website in a more advanced way than the standard reports do.
+Using Event Tracking to measure interaction on your website offers a better understanding of how users are engaging with features of your website in a more advanced way than the standard reports do.
+Littledata sends over 13 types of event.

 Demographics may help you refine your marketing strategy so you can drive more traffic from demographics that are more likely to convert.

-The Retention report helps you understand how frequently and for how long users engage with your website or mobile app after their first visit.
+The Retention report helps you understand how frequently and for how long users engage with your website after their first visit.